 Want to make a great fitting pair of jeans?
 You absolutely can, and this post on jeans fitting adjustments will help you get there, whether you’re making our Ginger Skinny Jeans, Morgan Jeans, or any jeans pattern on the market.
 Below I walk you through the most common fit adjustments, what they look like, and how to fix it.
 Pants fitting is always a bit of trial and error, but hopefully this post will help!
+If you need more help with fit or construction, check out our jean-making online sewing class.
+We cover everything in. much greater depth and can give you more one on one fitting help if you need it.
+Looking for denim?
+We’ve got the best stuff at Core Fabrics.

 We’ve also made all of this information available in a PDF ebook you can download and save for later.
 To access it, you’ll need to sign up for our newsletter below; we’ll send you the password to our members-only Sewing Resource Library where you can download all our free patterns, fit guides and downloadable sewing resources.
 Already a subscriber?
 Check the yellow footer of the last email we sent you and you can find the password there!

-GENERAL JEANS-FITTING ADVICE
+GENERAL ADVICE FOR JEANS FITTING

 Oh jeans.
 Does anything strike more terror into the heart of a sewist than these two tubes of fabric?
 Sometimes I’m not sure if people are talking about jean fitting adjustments or the apocalypse, for all the fear and anxiety tied up in it.
 We all want our best-fitting jeans, but here’s the thing…